kartik-v/yii2-tree-manager/README.md

 6. **kartik\tree\controllers\NodeController:** _Controller_, the controller actions that manages the editing of each node for create, update, delete, or reorder (move).

 ## Demo
-You can see detailed [documentation](http://demos.krajee.com/tree-manager) and [TreeView demonstration](http://demos.krajee.com/tree-manager-demo/treeview) or [TreeViewInput demonstration](http://demos.krajee.com/tree-manager-demo/tree-view-input) on usage of the extension.
+You can see detailed [documentation](http://demos.krajee.com/tree-manager), [API Code Documentation](https://docs.krajee.com/kartik-tree-treeview) and [TreeView demonstration](http://demos.krajee.com/tree-manager-demo/treeview) or [TreeViewInput demonstration](http://demos.krajee.com/tree-manager-demo/tree-view-input) on usage of the extension.

 ## Installation